Reassessments

 To meet the minimum standard for continued registration, you must demonstrate:

-• If your practice area has changed materially since your last assessment: You will need to demonstrate that you meet the minimum standard for registration within your current practice area.
-This will require you to go through a more detailed application process to demonstrate your engineering knowledge in your new practice area.
-Please contact us so we can open the correct assessment for you.
+If your practice area has changed materially since your last assessment: You will need to demonstrate that you meet the minimum standard for registration within your current practice area.
+This will require you to go through a full reassessment process to demonstrate your engineering knowledge in your new practice area.

 How to prepare